Swimming Pool Blog

 As stated above, you could install the heat pump in another location, closer to the home's main breaker panel, and dig a trench to bury the pipes in the ground, or insulate them to prevent heat loss.
 This will reduce the electrical cost, but raise the plumbing cost.
 The average heat pump electrician's expense is about $500, more or less.

-In addition to bringing enough juice to your heat pump to power the unit in durable conduit, your electrician should also pigtail the heat pump to the bonding wire grid.
+In addition to bringing enough power to your heat pump to power the unit in durable conduit, your electrician should also pigtail the heat pump to the bonding wire grid.

-~ Bypass those outragous quotes you've been given for a complete pool heat pump installation, save 25% or more by Purchasing, Placing and Plumbing your own heat pump, then hiring a local electrician to hook up the power and bonding wire.
+~ Bypass those outrageous quotes you've been given for a complete pool heat pump installation, save 25% or more by Purchasing, Placing and Plumbing your own heat pump, then hire a local electrician to hook up the power and bonding wire.